godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_basics.rst

 read about the :ref:`differences between the C# and the GDScript API <doc_c_sharp_differences>` and (re)visit the :ref:`Scripting section <doc_scripting>` of the step-by-step tutorial.

 C# is a high-level programming language developed by Microsoft.
-In Godot, it is implemented with the Mono 5.x .NET framework including full support for C# 7.0.
+In Godot, it is implemented with the Mono 5.x .NET framework, including full support for C# 7.0.
 Mono is an open source implementation of Microsoft's .NET Framework based on the ECMA standards for C# and the Common Language Runtime.
 A good starting point for checking its capabilities is the `Compatibility <http://www.mono-project.com/docs/about-mono/compatibility/>`_ page in the Mono documentation.